neilvarshney/Obstacle-Dodger/README.md

 ## Gameplay
-- Control a player character using the up and down arrow keys
+- Control a spaceship using the up and down arrow keys
 - Dodge randomly generated obstacles moving horizontally
+- Game ends on collision with any obstacle
 - Get as many points before the 30 second timer ends!
-- Game ends on collision with any obstacle
+- Each successful point to the top gains more time on the timer

 ## Features
-- Dynamic obstacle spawning system
+- Dynamic obstacle spawning system (different speeds and positioning)
 - Clean minimalist GUI
 - 3 different difficulty options
+- Powerup obstacles
 - Collision detection system
 - Game over screen with score display